-- 1. Ensure the efficiency and effectiveness of the College's administrative processes; - 2.
-Provide appropriate officers with the necessary level of authority to fulfil their responsibilities; - 3.
-Ensure delegated authority is exercised by the most suitable and informed individuals within the College; and - 4.
-Maintain effective internal controls.
+- 1. to ensure the efficiency and effectiveness of the College's administrative processes; - 2. to ensure that the appropriate officers have been provided with the level of authority necessary to discharge their responsibilities; - 3. to ensure that delegated authority is exercised by the most appropriate and best-informed individuals within the College; and - 4. to ensure internal controls are effective.

-Delegations are integral to the governance and management of Daramalan College, offering formal authority to specific staff to commit the College and/or incur liabilities.
-The policy is grounded in the Gospel values of stewardship, integrity and service.
+Delegations are a key element in effective governance and management of Daramalan College and provide formal authority to particular staff to commit the College and/or incur liabilities for the College.
+The policy is based on the Gospel values of stewardship, integrity and service.